MilicaKrivokapic/MilicaKrivokapic/README.md

 I 💖 front end!

-I'm a web dev from Finland who loves to make pretty pages on web.
-I fell in love with Next.js and Tailwind, also huge fan of React, and I look forward to trying out cool JS-libraries, such as Three.js.
-If you want to talk about JS libraries, coding in general or game scripts, feel free to message me in [LinkedIn](https://www.linkedin.com/in/milica-krivokapic/)!
+I'm a junior web dev from Finland who loves to make pretty pages on web.
+I fell in love with Next.js and Tailwind, also I'm a huge fan of React.
+I look forward to trying out cool JS-libraries, such as Three.js.
+If you want to talk about JS libraries, coding or really anything, feel free to message me in [LinkedIn](https://www.linkedin.com/in/milica-krivokapic/)!

 ---